Taylor Trammell Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the eighth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Pirates' 3.85 team ERA ranks ninth among all MLB pitching staffs.

-- Contreras (3-4) takes the mound for the Pirates in his 10th start of the season.
-He has a 4.50 ERA in 50 2/3 innings pitched, with 35 strikeouts.
+- Ortiz makes the start for the Pirates, his fourth of the season.
+He is 1-2 with a 4.02 ERA and eight strikeouts in 15 2/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander tossed five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering three hits.
+- The righty's most recent appearance came on Monday against the Texas Rangers, when he went 7 2/3 innings, surrendering two earned runs while allowing five hits.

+- In three games this season, the 24-year-old has an ERA of 4.02, with 4.6 strikeouts per nine innings.
+Opponents are batting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.